 Judge O’Toole brings to the district court bench more than 30 years of experience practicing law and trying cases, both as a former prosecuting attorney and as a former civil attorney in private practice.
 She also has extensive experience as a judge pro tem in King County District Court and numerous municipal courts, presiding over both criminal and civil cases.

 Prior to her election to the bench, Judge O’Toole began her practice of law as an associate attorney with the firm of Bogle & Gates in Seattle, where she had a civil litigation practice.
 She also served as a deputy prosecuting attorney in the Criminal Division of the King County Prosecuting Attorney’s Office, where she tried cases and handled appeals.

 A life-long resident of Washington, Judge O’Toole graduated from Whitman College in Walla Walla with a B.A. in Economics, and from the Seattle University School of Law, (formerly the University of Puget Sound School of Law), with a J.D., cum laude.
 She lives with her husband and children in east King County.

 Judge O’Toole is an active volunteer on many judicial committees.
-She served on the King County District Court’s Rules Committee, and is currently the chair of the court’s Probation Committee and is a member of the court’s Personnel Committee and chair of the court’s Training Committee for pro tem judges.
+She served on the King County District Court’s Rules Committee, Probation Committee, and is currently the chair of the court’s Personnel Committee.
+She is the chair of the court’s Training Committee for pro tem judges.
 Judge O’Toole is a member of the District and Municipal Court Judges Association’s (“DMCJA”) Education Committee and the DMCJA Diversity Committee, and serves on the City of Bellevue Probation Advisory Board.